Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     10 === Number([10].valueOf().toString()); // 10

-So it doesn't matter about number brackets(\[\]) around the number, it is always converted to a number in the expression.
+So it doesn’t matter about number brackets(\[\]) around the number, it is always converted to a number in the expression.

 ------------------------------------------------------------------------